-In the spirit of this ongoing mission, the River Fellowship was established in Summer 2016.
+The River Fellowship was established in 2016.
 An annual program designed to support underrepresented Los Angeles-based artists, the River Fellowship program guides an artist through the exhibition-making process.
 Annually, one artist is awarded up to a year long fellowship to develop and exhibit a project at River.

 It was cofounded by Carl E. Smith and Meghan Gordon as a unique initiative conceived to support the evolving LA art community.
 The fellowship will provide one artist with support as they develop and present their first solo exhibition at a commercial gallery in Los Angeles.
 The River Fellow will receive guidance and support through the exhibition-making process and a production stipend.
 Support will include but not limited to: studio visits, statement preparation, press and collector outreach, public events, a published interview, exhibition design, installation support and finally, a solo exhibition at the gallery.